-The financial outturn position 2021/22 shows an underspend against revised budget of £1.900m.
-As at 31 March 2022 the Council held general revenue reserves of £7.425m.
-In addition, the Council held earmarked reserves of £3.583m to meet specific identified pressures, but which ultimately may be diverted to support general expenditure by the Section 151 Officer should the need arise.
-Of these reserves £3.042m are held for the purpose offsetting the Collection Fund deficit for future years which has occurred as the result of the Covid-19 pandemic.
+The financial outturn position 2022/23 shows an underspend against revised budget of £2.089m.
+As at 31 March 2023 the Council held general revenue reserves of £6.387m.
+In addition, the Council held earmarked reserves of £1.373m to meet specific identified pressures, but which ultimately may be diverted to support general expenditure by the Section 151 Officer should the need arise.

 General reserves reflect the ability of the Council to deal with unforeseen events and unexpected financial pressures in any particular year and are a key indicator of the financial resilience of the organisation.
 As part of the Medium Term Financial Strategy, the Section 151 Officer has assessed that the optimum level of general reserves to be held by the Council to be at or above £1.5m and at least equal to 5% of the Council's net operating expenditure.
-General reserves were at £7.425m as at 31 March 2022.
+General reserves were at £6.387m as at 31 March 2023.

-At 31 March 2022 the Council held £14.431m in the form of either cash or short term investments maturing within the next financial year.
+At 31 March 2023 the Council held £6.837m in the form of either cash or short term investments maturing within the next financial year.

-On capital there was £14.178m of expenditure in the approved capital programme for the year.
-This represents an underspend against the approved capital programme of £8.552m, the main reason being general underspending on capital schemes.
-Budgets to the value of £8.054m have been carried forward into 2022/23.
+On capital there was £13.895m of expenditure in the approved capital programme for the year.
+This represents an underspend of £12.192m against the approved capital programme, the main reason being general underspending on capital schemes (predominantly new housing build programme).
+Budgets to the value of £11.982m have been carried forward into 2023/24.
 The Council funds its capital programme from borrowing, capital receipts, direct financing from revenue, government grants and partnership funding such as developer contributions.

-The Council's balance sheet as at 31 March 2022 shows a net worth of £100.1m.
-This is significantly reduced by the inclusion of a pension liability of £62.9m.
+The Council's balance sheet as at 31 March 2023 shows a net worth of £166.2m, with a significantly reduced net pension liability of £3.667m.
 There are statutory arrangements for funding the pension deficit through increasing contribution over the remaining working life of the employees, as assessed by an independent actuary.
 The financial position of the Council remains healthy.